Grant Shapps refuses to rule out relaxing MOT rules

 Mr Shapps added: “I’m always looking at things that can assist but I’m certainly not in a position to make specific announcements about those things.”

-Transport Select Committee member, Karl McCartney, told Mr Shapps it was “an absolutely crap idea”.
+Transport Select Committee member, Karl McCartney, told Mr Shapps it was “an absolutely crass idea”.

 Motoring groups have warned about the safety implications of relaxing MOT rules.